 Actions to Take After Your Employee Engagement Survey

 Good for you.
 You surveyed your workforce to check on their level of employee engagement.
-But you need to realize that asking the questions posed in the engagement survey is only the first step toward improving levels of employee advocacy, discretionary effort, and retention.
-Now you need to follow through.
+But you need to realize that asking engagement survey questions is only the first step toward improving levels of employee advocacy, discretionary effort, and retention.
+Now, just like after any assessment of organizational culture, you need to follow through and take action based upon the survey results.

 What Happens if You Do Not Follow Through on Your Survey Results?